-Another thing to remember about making any early payment, you must make sure to instruct the lender to put the additional funds towards your principle amount, not the interest.
+Another thing to remember about making an early payment, you must make sure to instruct the lender to put the additional funds towards your principal amount, not the interest.
 By default, most lenders put all additional funds towards the next interest.
-However, this does not help you much as the principle amount still keeps on accruing interest.
+However, this does not help you much as the principal amount still keeps on accruing interest.
 When you put the funds towards paying off the principle, it reduces the amount that you have to pay interest on, lowering your total loan amount substantially.

 Use Repayment Rewards To Your Advantage

 Different lenders offer different repayment incentives to encourage borrowers to make their payments on time.
 Be sure to read the fine print on your lender documentation to see what incentives each lender is offering and use it to get those extra savings.

 One of the most common repayment incentives that almost all lenders offer is a reduction in the interest rate for automatic payments.
 This means giving your bank instructions to make the loan payments on a certain date every month.
 With automatic payments, the lender is assured that they will receive their payments on time every month.
 In return, they show their appreciation for the timely payments by reducing your interest rate.
 It may be a marginal reduction but it can add up over the life of the loan.
 For this to work, you must make sure that you have sufficient balance in your bank account to cover your loan payments every month.

 Finding the lowest student rates is worth the time and trouble when you consider the amount of money you will save in the end.
 Before you accept any loan, speak to the lenders personally, and negotiate for the lowest rate possible.
 Remember, even a seemingly negligible discount can translate into huge savings for you by the time you finish paying off your loan.